 The common denominator running through all of this software is that the layout algorithm is applied line-by-line to time-ordered text already broken into lines and for which it is possible to determine for each character its direction of printing.
 If the eighth bit method is used to mark the direction of printing for each character, and all programs are eighth-bit clean, then the only remaining requirement for applicability of the layout algorithm is that the text be broken into lines.
 The standard conventions of using the new-line character, the carriage-return character, or both to mark line boundaries can be followed.
 We call all software whose output is a sequence of lines so marked line-mode software.
 Many programs, e.g., compilers, filters, stream editors, etc., in general, cat, more, sort, etc. in specific, are line-mode.
 On the other hand, many programs are not.
 The most common classes of non-line mode programs are full-screen editors and windowing systems.
 They output commands that address specific points on the screen.
-The layout algorithm can be applied externally to the output of any line-mode program without change to the program.
-The layout algorithm cannot be applied externally to the output of non-line-mode programs.
-Instead, the layout algorithm must be incorporated internally, as was done to the Vi full-screen editor to make Vi.iv.
+The layout algorithm can be applied externally to the output of any line-mode programs instead, the layout algorithm must be incorporated internally, as was done to the vi full-screen editor to make vi.iv.

 Therefore, it should be possible to change a whole operating system and any line-mode software that runs on top of it to be bi-directional simply by rewriting output device drivers to reorganize each output line as it is output using the layout algorithm.
 Of course, any programs that affect the behavior of these drivers, e.g., stty, will have to be changed.
 Figure 1 illustrates the structure of such a system.
+For any program that requires no new features as a result of being applied in a bi-directional situation, then there is no more to do.
+If a program does require new features, then these must be implemented specifically.
+For example, if users are happy with the collating sequence of the new alphabets both internally and with respect to the Latin alphabet, then sort does not require any new features; if not, then sort requires new features to implement the desired ordering.
+Regardless of whether or not the new collation order options are added to sort, relative to the collation order, sort works correctly on multi-lingual lines because all lines are in time order.
+The most significant character of all lines is at the same end of the line.
+After correct sorting, the external layout algorithm takes care of displaying each output line correctly in visual order.